Western Red Cedar

 Tongue and Groove Green Siding

 Tongue & Groove Siding can be installed vertically or horizontally.
 It gets its name from the joinery of the pieces, the “tongue” on one edge of the boards fits snugly into the recess “groove” creating an interlocking bond that seals the joints from the elements.
-T&G can be installed in 2 ways, a subtle V-shape where the boards make, or a nickel gap, which is a small uniform space between the boards.
+T&G can be installed in 2 ways, a subtle V-shape where the boards meet, or a nickel gap, which is a small uniform space between the boards.

 Bevel Siding